 Fitbit Ionic and Tracking

 As you already know, Fitbit has become the master of providing fitness views to the general public.
 This new Ionic is no different, the application is information packed and still absolutely palatable.
 You will receive insights on your resting heart rate, sleep stages, and your cardio level.
 You will also be able to track your daily steps, calories burned, distance walked, as well as the number of minutes you were active on a daily basis.
+It’s a great tracking app for nutrition and weight loss.
 The application also allows you to track your sleep pattern, food intake, liquid intake, and your fitness level.
 At a glance, you will be able to see how many steps you have taken for that day, how many calories that you have burned, as well as your heart rate which is taken every second when you are in an active state and every 5 seconds when you are not.

 The Ionic comes pre-loaded with a few other very helpful applications such as an inactivity reminder, coach app, and breathing sessions.
 The Fitbit Coach is actually a pretty neat app it will guide you through workouts while showing you visuals onscreen of the proper way to perform the activity.
 The Ionic will recognize the activity that you are doing through its new SmartTrack technology, or you can select weight training, running or swimming which is preloaded.